© ebm-papst

 Impeller: High-strength composite material, plus innovative geometry

 Fig. 3: The material used is a high-strength, glass fiber-reinforced composite material.
 The injection molding process enables a complex shape.
-(Photo | ebm-papst)
+(Image | ebm-papst)

-The sophisticated impeller geometry not only reduces flow losses, but also noise generation.
-When it comes to its strength, the mechanical design of the impeller also impresses.
-The edges on the intake and outlet sides are counter-curved, which increases the impeller’s stability.
 High peripheral speeds are therefore easily possible and, depending on the impeller diameter, they result in correspondingly high speeds.
 This has been proven under harsh conditions in extensive stress and long-term tests.
 They can be operated at maximum speed in a temperature range from -25°C to +40°C. Here, the tried-and-tested industrial composite material meets all the relevant standards, and UL approval is also available if required.

-GreenTech EC motors: Stronger, more flexible, and even more compact
+EC motors: Stronger, more flexible, and even more compact

-The driving force behind the new RadiPac centrifugal fans are high-efficiency GreenTech EC motors in the power range from 500 W to 8 kW.
+The driving force behind the new RadiPac centrifugal fans are high-efficiency EC motors in the power range from 500 W to 8 kW.
 The integrated EC motors with external rotor design achieve efficiency levels in accordance with the requirements for efficiency class IE5 set out in IEC/TS 60034-30-2.
 For reasons of system efficiency, the drive system consisting of motor and integrated power electronics is individually adapted on each fan, and is optimized for the respective operating range.
 The newly developed 8 kW drive sets new standards.

 The performance of the integrated electronics has been increased again, even with its more compact dimensions.